 - Cleaning up space: Some regions of space near Earth are cluttered with decommissioned satellites.
 This revolutionary system would actually allow for downwards travel of space junk.
 The "conveyer belt" property of having two space elevators working in parallel (one up and one down) offers a closed loop that rockets simply cannot.

 - Energy production: With vastly improved access to space, alternative energy production methods become realistic to consider.
 For example, solar power beaming satellites would become cost effective.
-Also, mining on the moon and other celestial bodies, which contain isotopes not available in abundance on Earth, could become a feasible option.
+Also, mining on the moon and other celestial bodies, which contain isotopes not available in abundance on Earth, could become within reach.

 Satellite Placement Using the Space Elevator, Climb,